 Among practical methods, tsinfer and Relate are the state-of-the-art in representing large populations.
 All three approaches, including ARGweaver, approximate some aspects of the ARG well, and give an accurate distribution of coalescence time under simulation of the standard coalescent (Brandt et al., 2021).
 For our purposes, they are also useful approximations to the ARG that highlight some of the key advantages we wish to emphasise in our haplotype block definition.
 For example, Relate presents a suite of statistics that goes beyond SNP information.
 One advantage of Relate is that branches are dated, as opposed to a strict encoding of topology alone in tsinfer.
 Having dated branches allows, among other things, the possibility of estimating temporal changes in mutation rates.
-Another useful feature, in our view, is tsinfer’s placement of SNPs onto branches, which is the essential feature that distinguishes haplotype blocks from each other under our definition, even though our definition is independent of the SNPs themselves.
+Another useful feature, in our view, is placement of SNPs onto branches, which is the essential feature that distinguishes haplotype blocks from each other under our definition, even though our definition is independent of the SNPs themselves.

 We note that efforts are already underway to bridge across methods and address their limitations.
 For instance, tsdate now adds coalescence times estimates and branch lengths from tsinfer’s output (Wohns et al., 2021).
 In the context of our exploration of haplotype blocks and their overlapping structure (Fig. 3C, D), we have noted that they may not be accurately captured under the Li–Stephens models in tsinfer and Relate, in a way that may bias the inferred ARG.
 However, this is an open question, so more work is needed to understand how different methods perform across a range of parameters relevant to non-model organisms.